How do I remove the restriction on port 25 from my EC2 instance?

-- Sign in with your AWS account root user credentials, and then open the Request to Remove Email Sending Limitations form.
+- Sign in with your AWS account, and open the Request to Remove Email Sending Limitations form.

 - In the Use Case Description field, provide a description of your use case.

-- (Optional) Provide the AWS-owned Elastic IP addresses that you use to send outbound email, as well as any reverse DNS records that AWS needs to associate with the Elastic IP addresses.
-AWS will use this information to help reduce the chance that email sent from the Elastic IP addresses is marked as spam.
+- (Optional) Provide the AWS-owned Elastic IP addresses that you use to send outbound emails as well as any reverse DNS records that AWS needs to associate with the Elastic IP addresses.
+With this information, AWS can reduce the occurrences of emails sent from the Elastic IP addresses being marked as spam.

 - Choose Submit.

-If your request is approved, you'll receive email to notify you that the port 25 restriction on your EC2 instances are removed.
+If your request is approved, you'll receive an email to notify you that the port 25 restriction on your EC2 instances is removed.